cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 1: Create a Configmap to initialize the database

-- Use the following sql script to create a new database `adsuser`, a specific user `adsuser` with password `initial`.
+- Use the following sql script to create a new database `adsuser` and a specific user `adsuser` with password `initial`.

  ```
  -- This is a postgres initialization script for the postgres container.
 Execute it with psql as: